Can You Marry Your First Cousin in North Carolina?

 Continuation

 Societally, these laws reflect deeper cultural divides.
 In communities where cousin marriage has historical or religious significance, such as certain immigrant groups or rural families in permissive states, the practice can be seen as a legitimate expression of tradition and kinship ties.
-In states like North Carolina, however, the prohibition often aligns with broader societal norms that view consanguinity as biologically or morally undesirable, contributing to social stigma for those involved.
-This cultural friction fuels ongoing advocacy efforts on both sides: proponents of stricter laws stress child welfare and genetic responsibility, while advocates for reform argue for personal freedom, the right to family formation, and the right of individuals to assess their own risk tolerance.
+Plus, in states like North Carolina, however, the prohibition often aligns with broader societal norms that view consanguinity as biologically or morally undesirable, contributing to social stigma for those involved.
+This cultural friction fuels ongoing advocacy efforts on both sides: proponents of stricter laws highlight child welfare and genetic responsibility, while advocates for reform argue for personal freedom, the right to family formation, and the right of individuals to assess their own risk tolerance.

 Conclusion